cilium/tetragon/docs/content/en/docs/getting-started/file-events.md

 💥 exit    default/xwing /bin/cat /etc/shadow 0
 ```

-Attempts to write in sensitive directories will similar create an event.
-For
+Attempts to write in sensitive directories will similarly create write events.
-example attempting to write in `/etc`.
+For example, attempting to write in `/etc`.

 {{< tabpane lang=shell >}}
 {{< tab Kubernetes >}}